Taylor term does not imply any nontrivial linear one-equality Maltsev condition: 3-wnu implies only trivial SLEMCs

 Let $t\in T$ be a term.
-It is easy to prove by induction on the number of occurrences of $w$ in $t$ that we can rewrite $t$ to a term $t'\in A$ using the 3-wnu identities.
-We now want to show that this normal form is unique, i.e. that it is impossible to use the 3-wnu identities to rewrite a $t\in A$ into a different $t'\in A$.
-Along the way, we will in fact describe the $X$-generated free algebra in $V$.
+It is easy to prove by induction on the number of occurrences of $w$ in $t$ that we can use the 3-wnu identitites to rewrite $t$ to a term $t'\in A$ such that $t\approx t'$ in $V$ (in fact, the term $t'$ is unique for a given $t$; we omit the proof of this as we will not need it).

 Consider the algebra $\algA=(A,w^\algA)$ with the operation $w^\algA$ defined as follows: \begin{enumerate} \item If $a_1,a_2,a_3\in A$ are pairwise different then we let $w^\algA(a_1,a_2,a_3)=w(a_1,a_2,a_3)$, \item if $a,b\in A$ are different then we let all three of $w^\algA(a,a,b)$, $w^\algA(a,b,a)$, $w^\algA(b,a,a)$ to be equal to $w(b,a,a)$, and \item if $a\in A$, then $w^\algA(a,a,a)=a$. \end{enumerate}